How are images formed in a mirror? | KMPhysicaHub

 Different types of mirrors

-How Images are Formed
+How are Images Formed in Mirrors

 The general concept that makes mirror imaging is based on is that of reflection.
 It is always possible for light to either be absorbed by a surface, pass through, or bounce off a surface or material.
 Mirrors are mostly of glass backed with a metallic layer like aluminum or silver that is meant to reflect light.
 Likewise, as soon as light photons interact with the surface of a mirror, they are reflected in the normal course for a reflector in accord with the laws of reflection.